dhruvmhjn/Twitter_Simulator/README.txt

 How to run the project:

 The Client simulator and server are two different processes.
-These can be on the same or different machines on the same local network but they must get the correct IP address from the init.getif() system call.
+These can be on the same or different machines (two terminals) on the same local network but they must get the correct IP address from the init.getif() system call.

 Step 1)
 To run Server